pln0w/whatbugsme-api/README.md

 # WhatBugsMe
 WhatBugsMe is an open source project to create issue boards within your organisation.
-The main focuse of this project is to stay anonymous, for those, who want to report a case.
+The main focus of this project is to stay anonymous, for those, who want to report a case.

 ## Getting started